kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 1. A `configMap` source.
 The ConfigMap contains a bundle of certificate authority data.
 Pods can use these certificates to make sure that they are connecting to your cluster's kube-apiserver (and not to middlebox or an accidentally misconfigured peer).
-1. A `downwardAPI` source that looks up the name of thhe namespace containing the Pod, and makes that name information available to application code running inside the Pod.
+1. A `downwardAPI` source that looks up the name of the namespace containing the Pod, and makes that name information available to application code running inside the Pod.

 Any container within the Pod that mounts this particular volume can access the above information.